 Splash Financial referral bonus for Student Loan Planner® readers

 That means you could get hundreds of dollars for refinancing through Splash, which can go to getting you out of student loan debt even sooner.
 You can also refinance multiple times.
-And you should to keep getting the lowest rates, as long as you don’t mind the application process.
+And you should in order to keep getting the lowest rates, as long as you don’t mind the application process.

 You have many options to refinance student loans.
 We personally refinanced our own student loans twice, and my wife bought an insanely expensive and fancy pair of boots with the second cash-back bonus.
 We still got out of debt pretty rapidly, though, so that made me happy.